SC stays local body election in Maharashtra on seats reserved for OBCs | Law-Order

 - India

-''The election programme of all the concerned local bodies in respect of reserved seats for category Other Backward Class shall remain stayed until further orders,'' the bench said in its order.
+“The election programme in respect of all the local bodies across the state in respect of reserved seats for category Other Backward Class, shall remain stayed until further orders,” the bench said in its order.

-The apex court observed that the issue had come up earlier before it and a three-judge bench had delivered judgement in which the court had noted the triple test to be followed before provisioning such reservation for the OBC category.
+The apex court observed that a similar issue had come up earlier before it and a three-judge bench had delivered judgement in which the court had noted the triple test to be followed before provisioning such reservation for the OBC category.

+It noted that this was a reiteration of the exposition of the constitution bench on the issue of quantum of the reservation to be provided for OBCs.

-Observing that it is "not impressed" by this argument, the bench said that without setting up a commission or collating the empirical data to ascertain the extent of reservation required local government wise, it is not open to the State Election Commission to provide for reservation of OBC category.
+Observing that it is “not impressed” by this argument, the bench said that without setting up the commission and collating contemporaneous empirical data to ascertain the extent of reservation required to be provided local body-wise, it is not open for the State Election Commission to provide reservation for OBC category despite the statutory provision in that regard.

+“That is only an enabling provision, but to be given effect to only on complying the triple test.
+The first step of collating empirical data has not been completed so far,” it said.

-"That is the first step that ought to have been done," it said, while noting that the state government has constituted a commission in June this year.
-The top court said that without waiting for the report and opinion, the state government hasten the process by issuing the Ordinance.
+The bench noted that the state government has constituted a commission in June this year.
+“However, without waiting for its report and opinion, the state government hastened the process by issuing Ordinance which clearly impinges upon the legal position expounded by the constitution bench of this court and restated in the subsequent three-judges decision in….,” it said.

-The bench also directed that the State Election Commission shall not notify reserved seats for category OBC for any future election to any local body, either mid-term or general election, as the case may be, until further orders of the apex court.
+“Rest of the election programme(s) can proceed for other reserved seats (viz., other than OBC), including general seats.
+The State Election Commission shall desist from notifying reserved seats for OBC category even in case of future elections to any local bodies — either mid-term or general elections, as the case may be, until further orders of this court,” the bench said.

-The bench posted the matter for hearing on December 13 along with the separate petition filed by Maharashtra which has sought direction to the Centre and other authorities to disclose to the state the SECC 2011 raw caste data of OBCs which has not been made available to them despite repeated demands.
+It posted the matter for hearing on December 13 along with a separate plea filed by Maharashtra which has sought direction to the Centre and other authorities to disclose to the state the SECC (Socio-Economic and Caste Census) 2011 raw caste data of OBCs which has not been made available to them despite repeated demands.

-During the hearing on the plea, the counsel appearing for the State Election Commission said that local body election has been notified and the nomination process would be closed on Tuesday.
+During the hearing, the counsel appearing for State Election Commission said local body election has been notified and the nomination process would be closed on Tuesday.

 “We will stay only the 27 per cent election, rest of the election will continue,” the bench observed.